sara-nl/hathi-client/README.md

 hathi-client
 ============

-This repository contains client software for the SURFsara Hadoop cluster Hathi.

-At the moment it contains Hadoop 2.6.0 and Pig 0.14.0.
+This repository contains client configuration for the SURFsara Hadoop cluster Hathi.
+At the moment it contains configuration for Hadoop 2.7.1 and Pig 0.15.0 and Spark 1.6.0.

 Prerequisites
 -------------